-Composed of light modular pieces, easy to install and replace, ventilated façades made of Coverlam porcelain tiles offer high technical and aesthetic standard features while maintaining their characteristics and their physical appearance throughout their useful life.
+Composed of light modular pieces, easy to install and replace, ventilated façades made of Coverlam porcelain tiles, by Grespania, offer high technical and aesthetic standard features while maintaining their characteristics and their physical appearance throughout their useful life.

 Regarding exposure to water, Coverlam has water absorption below 0.1%, resisting humidity, rainwater, and even frost.
 Its reaction to fire moves between the A1 (for thicknesses of 5.6 mm) and the A2 s1, d0 (for thicknesses of 3.5 mm); it is a non-combustible material that does not generate the fall of droplets or inflamed particles.